thirdelement/goal-getter/README.md

 1. [Microsoft Word](https://www.microsoft.com/en-gb/microsoft-365/word)
     - Microsoft Word was used to create the database schema and site map.
 1. [RGB to Hex converter](https://www.rgbtohex.net/)
-    - Convert RGB colours to Hex for Jumbotron images.
+    - This website helped with converting RGB colours to Hex for Jumbotron images.
 1. [Favicon.io](https://favicon.io/favicon-converter/)
-    - Favicon generation.
+    - This website provided the capability for Favicon generation.
 1. [Regexr](https://regexr.com/)
-    - Configuring the HTML validation pattern.
+    - This website assisted with configuring the HTML validation pattern.
 <div align="right"><a style="text-align:right" href="#contents">Go to Contents :arrow_double_up:</a></div>
 <span id="test"></span>